Billie-LS/Emergency_and_Retirement_Financial_Planner/README.md

 b) to expand analysis and demonstrate further visualization with Monte Carlo simulation adjustments for increasd historical data as compared to extent of future predictions, scatter plots, and heatmap visualization.
 Supplemental and/or extra analysis beyond the scope of the project is noted as 'supplemental' were approrpiate.

-c) to improve granularity the MCForecastTool.py code line 154 was altered changing parameter bin = 10 to bin = 45
+c) to improve granularity the MCForecastTool.py code line 154 was altered changing parameter bin = 10 to bin = 45.  from minor style point, a shorthand was also introduced.

 ---